pieeg-club/ironbci-32/README.md

 > The device (and all connected equipment as laptop) must operate only from a battery - 5 V. Complete isolation from the mains power is required!
 The device MUST not be connected to any kind of mains power, via USB or otherwise.
 > Power supply - only battery 5V.
 Read Datasheet/Doc and Liability

-Thank you to [Dmitry](https://github.com/dmitry-sukhoruchkin) for this project
+Thank you to [Dmitry](https://github.com/dmitry-sukhoruchkin) to support this project

 #### Contacts
 https://pieeg.com/